corybrunson/ordr/README.md

 ### contribute

-Any feedback on the package is very welcome\!
+Any feedback on the package is very welcome!
 If you encounter confusion or errors, do create an issue, with a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) if feasible.
 If you have requests, suggestions, or your own implementations